openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 @endsphinxdirective

+> **NOTE**: This document contains description of Model Optimizer internals which should be used as a last resort.
+As internal API it may have changes which are not backward compatible in the future.
+If you are going to add support for operations from ONNX or PaddlePaddle, or you are not familiar with other extension alternatives in OpenVINO, please consider reading [this guide](../../Extensibility_UG/Intro.md) first.

 <a name="model-optimizer-extensibility"></a>Model Optimizer extensibility mechanism enables support of new operations and custom transformations to generate the optimized intermediate representation (IR) as described in the
 [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md).
 This mechanism is a core part of Model Optimizer, as a huge set of examples showing how to add custom logic to support your model.